bobbyaxe61/mars-rover-challenge/README.md

-# Mars Rover in JavaScript
+# Mars Rover In JavaScript

 A squad of robotic rovers are to be landed by NASA on a plateau on Mars.